 Fraud reporting (post-campaign) – used to refer to solutions and techniques that help report which of the website visits resulted from malicious clicks.
 Such solutions are used for identifying the source of fraudulent clicks and for research, rather than for advertising.
 This solution doesn’t solve the problem of brand safety.

 Fraudulent click –The concept of fraudulent click is wider than that of a bot click.
-Fraud clicks are not necessarily automated clicks; these also include clicks made by ineligible visitors (for example, the visitors from the country other than the ones targeted in the campaign).
+Fraud clicks are not necessarily automated clicks; these also include clicks made by ineligible visitors (for example, the visitors from a country other than the ones targeted in the campaign).

 iFrame stuffing – occurs when the ad is served on a tiny, practically invisible place (1×1 pixel) on a website.
 Obviously, it can’t be viewed and doesn’t add to the effectiveness of the advertising campaign.